- 1. Organizational Skills Assessment

 A problem-solving skills assessment can help measure whether an applicant can resolve issues that arise at work.
 Candidates should identify issues, propose potential solutions, and implement a method that fixes these problems as quickly as possible.
 There are various ways your skills can be tested using problem-solving assessments.

 You must prove your ability to approach problems logically, break them down into manageable steps, and work through them systematically.
 Your employer will ask you to do a problem-solving exercise and explain how you solved it.
-For instance, HR may give you a hypothetical scenario and ask how you would handle it effectively.
-Alternatively, you could be given a real workplace problem and asked what actions you would take in response or even how would you resolve a conflict in the workplace.
+For instance, HR may give you hypothetical workplace scenarios and ask how you would handle them effectively.
+Alternatively, you could be given a real workplace problem and asked what actions you would take in response or even how you would resolve a conflict in the workplace.

 6. Critical Thinking Assessment

 This standard skill test is designed to test your critical thinking abilities.
-The critical thinking assessment tests an individual's ability to weigh both sides of an argument, identify faulty reasoning, and detect deception.
+The critical thinking assessment, also known as a cognitive ability test, evaluates an individual's ability to weigh both sides of an argument, identify faulty reasoning, and detect deception.
 The test may be presented in various ways and can involve written statements, reading comprehension, verbal interaction, or other communication tools.
 Since critical thinking is vital for success in so many jobs today, businesses often use critical thinking skills assessments as part of their hiring process.

 Here, you may be asked questions such as: